Objectives, actions and results

 In addition to qualification requirements, the sustainability score is also required as a minimum criterion for participation in tenders.
 Suppliers with better ESG performance are preferred by applying a minimum weight to ESG criteria in supplier selection and contract awarding.
 If they cannot achieve minimum ESG requirements within a set timeframe, they’re excluded from contracting.

-The procurement strategy, that includes all ESG suppliers programs indicated above, has been validated by the Board of directors and the results of the monitoring carried out are constantly subjected to top executive management, to align ESG strategies of different functions to reach Group’s sustainability goals, included in the Sustainable Value Creation Plan.
+The procurement strategy, that includes all ESG suppliers programs indicated above, has been validated by the Board of Directors and the results of the monitoring carried out are constantly subjected to top executive management, to align ESG strategies of different functions to reach Group’s sustainability goals, included in the Sustainable Value Creation Plan.

 Finally, Italgas is committed to provide continuous training for buyers and for relevant internal stakeholders in their roles, in order to let them understand how their day-to-day actions and decisions are essential part of the Italgas ESG Strategy and to ensure alignment between the supplier ESG strategy and how they implement their roles within the organization.